fsprojects/Paket/docs/content/local-file.md

     nuget Argu
     ...

-When running [`paket restore`](file:///C:/github/Paket/docs/output/paket-restore.html), the Argu package is always restored from the NuGet source tha was specified in Paket's own `paket.lock` file:
+When running [`paket restore`](file:///C:/github/Paket/docs/output/paket-restore.html), the Argu package is always restored from the NuGet source that was specified in Paket's own `paket.lock` file:

     [lang=paket]
     NUGET